AffeAli/YAMPT/README.md

 # About:
-JavaCurseClient is a CLI application to download Minecraft modpacks from Curse and to create own modpacks.
+YAMPT is a CLI application to download Minecraft modpacks from Curse and to create own modpacks.

 # Usage:
 Jar need to be executed in a terminal:

-java -jar JavaCurseClient.jar [options]
+java -jar yampt.jar [options]

 Options: